Axway-API-Builder-Ext/api-builder-extras/plugin-fn-objectfilter/README.md

 # API-Builder XML Flow-Node

-This node can be used to filter certain fields of an object in your [API-Builder flow][1].
+This node can be used to filter certain fields of an object in your [!API-Builder flow][1].
 This is useful if you would like to remove for instance confidential information before further processing or exposing the API.